 “We simplify technology”, that’s our motto at VANEIGENS.
 But besides delivering technological implementations, out-of-the-box solutions and innovative products, the core of our company is within our people.
 At VANEIGENS, we have a clear ideology, that enforces inclusion and equality.
-Besides having a diverse and multi-cultural team, our ideology comes forward within the art that we have in both our offices in the Netherlands and Morocco.
-Within this blog, we aim to give you a better understanding of the ideology behind our company coming forward in unique art.
+Besides having a diverse and multi-cultural team, our ideology comes forward within the art that we have in our offices in the Netherlands, Morocco and Portugal.
+In this blog, we aim to give you a better understanding of the ideology behind our company coming forward in unique art.

 Chances are you might not immediately recognize the name Shepard Fairey, but it is almost certain that you have seen his work somewhere before.
 Fairey is an American contemporary street artist and the founder of the renowed skate brand OBEY.
 He is a dedicated political and environmental activist and many of his works advocate for awareness and change across a wide spectrum of areas from gun control to climate change.
 You have likely seen his most famous artwork called “Hope” of the former American president Barack Obama.